NancyArmah/COVID19-Online_news-Classification-using-NLP/README.md

 # COVID19 Online News Classification using NLP

-## Gdelt Data Analysis - How have reporting on topics surrounding covid changed in 2022 as compared to 2021?
+## Gdelt Data Analysis - How has reporting on topics surrounding covid changed in 2022 as compared to 2021?

 <div align="center">